16 Mar 22 | 15:49:43

 Examples of Jesters: M&Ms, Old Spice, Skittles, Chandler Bing.

 The Lover brand is all about evoking emotion and making people feel special.
-They are not just about evoking romance, but all types of relationships such as familial and friendships.
+They aren’t just about evoking romance, but all types of relationships such as familial and friendships.
 They evoke a sense of connection and intimacy.
-In practice, these brand use adjective rich language and passionate imagery.
+In practice, these brands use adjective-rich language and passionate imagery.

 Desires: Relationships, to create a special feeling in others.